MehrdadSamadishadlou/Python_for_Beginners/materials.md

 ## Online Python programming

 To fully immerse yourself in learning Python, it is highly recommended that you install Python on your computer.
-However, if you do not have access to a computer with Python installed, you can still explore the language using online platforms such as Google Colab, which can execute Python code.
+However, if you do not have access to a computer with Python installed, you can still explore the language using online platforms such as Google Colab or online-python, which can execute Python code.

 <a href="https://colab.research.google.com/notebooks/intro.ipynb" target="_blank"><button>Colab</button></a>
+<a href="https://www.online-python.com/" target="_blank"><button>online-python</button></a>